This page documents the NT-local stub pattern and the active stub surfaces built on it.

 if (!peer_shm) return STATUS_NOT_IMPLEMENTED;

-The dispatcher pthread is a pure shmem-writer – it never enters
+The dispatcher is a pure shmem-writer – it never enters wineserver.

-wineserver. peek_message on the consumer side drains the ring
+peek_message on the consumer side drains the ring client-side via

-a consumer ring-pop.
-Server’s old pending_timers / expired_timers
+wake plus a ring-slot store plus a consumer ring-pop.
+Server’s old

 Cross-process refusal: hwnds owned by other processes are